dogukanozdemir/go-movies-restapi/README.md

 You'll need to add a .env file and add a MongoDB connection string with the name `MONGODB_URL` to access your collection.

+Run the command `go run main.go` and the project should run on `locahost:8080`

 # License

 This project is licensed under the terms of the MIT license.